Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Excursion-set formalism

 In practice, we define the coarse-grained density perturbation over a spherical region of radius $R$ about a point $\vb{x}$

-where $W$ is a window function selecting a subset of wavenumbers.
-For practical reasons, we usually take $W$ to be a top hat function in Fourier space.
-Assuming Gaussian statistics for $\delta$, so does $\delta_{R}$ and the probability density associated to $\delta_{R}$ reads
+where $W$ is a window function selecting a subset of wave numbers.
+For practical reasons, we usually take $W$ to be a top-hat function in Fourier space.
+Assuming Gaussian statistics for $\delta$, so does $\delta_{R}$ and the probability density associated to $\delta_{R}$ reads as

 which is entirely determined by its variance $S(R) \equiv \ev{\delta_{R}^{2}(\vb{x})}$.
 An important remark is that if one introduces the (reduced) power spectrum of $\delta$, $\cP_{\delta}$, the variance $S$ can be computed through